-As of 2019, women made up less than 25% of the energy industry workforce.
+According to the latest research, women represent only 25% of the workforce in the US energy industry.
 Female software engineers are an even rarer breed, representing just 14% of the broader tech industry.
 While there’s sadly not enough data to reflect the percentage of women operating at the intersection of energy and software, there is a clear mandate from the International Energy Agency that more gender diversity is critical to unlocking an inclusive, transformative, resilient clean energy transition worldwide.

 From the design of our hiring pipeline and interview process to our day-to-day meetings and product-roadmapping strategy, we consistently work to foster a diverse and inclusive culture.

 Here at Arcadia, we take that mandate to heart and have some of the best female software engineers bringing a sorely needed perspective to the centuries-old utility industry.

 With 13 women on our 40-person engineering team, our 32.5% female representation rate exceeds both the software and energy sector benchmarks.
 Our engineering leadership team is approaching an industry best, at 37.5% female representation.
 And while this team is by far the most diverse engineering team I’ve ever worked on (a sentiment echoed by most, if not all, of our team), we know that we can and must continuously improve.